Bishops Lodge: Residence of the Bishop of Riverina

 The extensive rose garden was north of the driveway as one entered from Roset Street.
-Bishop Anderson was an enthusiastic gardener who loved his roses.
+Anderson was an enthusiastic gardener who loved his roses.
 He bought them from many sources and enjoyed exhibiting them.
 Every rose bush was labelled with a metal plate fixed to a peg.
 What is now called the "hidden garden" was then an enclosed rose garden, which could he clearly seen from the entrance; but subsequent growth has concealed it.
 Some of the original posts and high wire netting remain there, chicken wire below and large gauged marsupial wire above.
-All of the rose bushes within are believed to have been planted by Bishop Anderson.
+All of the rose bushes within are believed to have been planted by Anderson.
 He also had orange and lemon trees around beds in the rose garden.
-During Bishop Anderson's time there was a summer-house on the northern boundary of the enclosed rose garden.
+During Anderson's time there was a summer-house on the northern boundary of the enclosed rose garden.
 It was built of wood and had seats within.
 A rose-covered archway over the central path of the rose garden lead to the summer-house.
-Bishop Anderson also had a little bush house for the propagation of seedlings and housing of pot plants on the western side of the house, close to the verandah.
+Anderson also had a little bush house for the propagation of seedlings and housing of pot plants on the western side of the house, close to the verandah.

 The wide access to Lang Street and the river, which was directly in line with the front door, was generally used as a footpath.
 Flanking this main path for its entire length were trellises made of pine poles threaded with wire on which the Chinese gardener, Ah Mow, grew all kinds of white and black table grapes.
 Rosemary and lavender grew below the trellises.
 Ah Mow kept a vegetable garden in the north west corner of the grounds just inside the Lang Street gates.
 He also kept a vegetable garden at the back [south] of the building.
 As well as providing for the family he sold produce to the public, travelling around town with a horse and cart.
 Ah Mow lived at the stables and was a well-known fixture at Bishop's Lodge.
-He had been engaged by Bishop Linton, presumably in the early 1890s, and was still part of the Bishop's Lodge establishment in 1921.
+He had been engaged by Linton, presumably in the early 1890s, and was still part of the Bishop's Lodge establishment in 1921.
 There was usually another gardener to tend the rest of the garden.
 Often a married couple was employed as gardener and cook.
 Between the circular drive and Ah Mow's vegetable garden adjacent Lang Street was an orchard.

-The stables became home to the Dean family at some stage in the 1920s, probably when the Bishop acquired a car and no longer used the stables for their intended purpose.
+The stables became home to the Dean family at some stage in the 1920s, probably when the bishop acquired a car and no longer used the stables for their intended purpose.
 The Deans were a large family, sleeping upstairs in the loft and living downstairs.
 The lower floor remained as packed earth and their kitchen was in the pump house a little way from the stables.
 They continued living at the stables until the early 1940s when Mr Dean died and the family dispersed.
 The stables were presumably pulled down at that stage and were no longer standing in 1945.